-Tango is not only a fascinating dance, but also a fascinating culture, idea, lifestyle, and philosophy.
-In many ways, tango is a metaphor of life.
-The pursuit of tango is the pursuit of connection, love, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us as individuals, but tango unites us as a species.
+Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
+The search of tango is the search of connection, love, unity, beauty, harmony and humanity, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
+The world divides us as individuals, but tango unites us as a community and people.
 In tango we are not individualists, feminists, nationalists, liberals, conservatives, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-We are humanists.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation and compromise.
-If you believe in this cause, please join the conversation and let your voice be heard, which is urgently needed and long overdue.
+Tango calls us to tear down the walls, to build bridges, and to regain humanity through connection, cooperation, reconciliation and compromise.
+It is a dance that teaches the world to love.

 September 3, 2009

-I like to dance open embrace tango just as I like to dance ballroom dances.
-It's spectacular, intricate, dazzling and showy.
-But that is not the reason I love tango.
-The reason I love tango lies in the close embrace, its physicality, intimacy, coziness, sensuousness, sentimentalism and romanticism.
+I like to dance open embrace tango no more than I like to dance ballroom dance.
+Yes, it is spectacular, intricate, dazzling and showy, but that is not the reason I love tango.
+The reason I love tango lies in its closeness, intimacy, sensuousness, coziness, sentimentalism and romanticism.
 In close embrace tango, the two partners lean into each other, chest against chest and cheek touches cheek.
-His arm encircles her body, and hers is around his neck.
-In such closeness the two partners literally feel each other's body, hear each other’s breaths, smell each other’s odor, and sense each other’s impulses.
-They rely on each other for balance and there is little space between them.
+His arm encircles her body and hers is around his neck.
+In such closeness the two partners literally feel each other's body, hear each other’s breath, smell each other’s odor, and sense each other’s impulse.
+They rely on each other for balance and there is no extra room between them.
 Consequently, the way they move their bodies is different from that in open embrace tango.
 (See Spot Dancing in Tango.)
-The man leads the woman with his torso against her and does not need to use the hands.
+The man leads the woman with his torso against her and does not need to use the arms and hands.
 The woman receives the lead with her chest.
 She closes her eyes, surrenders herself to him, relishes the caress of his embrace and enjoys his attentive ride.
 It is a very comfortable position in which to be and to dance.
-(See From Steps to Feelings.)
+(See Close Embrace and Open Embrace (III).)